CityOfPhiladelphia/phila.gov-the-latest-archives/README.md

 # phila.gov-thelatest
-vue app for searching posts
+vue app for searching posts in the latest

+npm i

+npm run serve